miraan/node-flow-api-boilerplate/README.md

 This branch contains a Node.JS Express Server with Flow type-checking exposing a RESTful API with CRUD examples and user authentication.

-The CRUD examples are of Users and Produce.
+The CRUD examples are of Users and Trips.

 User authentication is via the Facebook Graph API and Passport.